 - If I am a candidate for the Breast DCIS Score, how could we use the test results to develop my treatment plan?

 - How can I get a copy of my pathology report and my Breast DCIS Score results (if I’m eligible for the test)?

 Print the questions easily with our Doctor Discussion Guide for DCIS Breast Cancer:

 Insurance coverage and financial assistance

 The Breast DCIS Score test is covered by Medicare, and private insurance coverage varies.
 Once you and your doctor agree that the test is right for you, you will likely want to find out if the test is covered by your insurance.
-You can contact your insurance company directly or through Genomic Health’s Genomic Access Program (GAP), which provides help to eligible patients with insurance processes and financial assistance.
+You can contact your insurance company directly or through Exact Sciences's Genomic Access Program (GAP), which provides help to eligible patients with insurance processes and financial assistance.